emotz/passwordkeeper/README.md

 skip this section and move to `Build & Run`.

-*Optional*: Install [choco](https://chocolatey.org/) - package manager for Windows to simplify installation process:
+*Optional*: Install [choco](https://chocolatey.org/) - package manager for Windows to simplify installation process by executing following command:

 ```bat
 :: elevated CMD (with Administrator rights):